sarahwintondesign/sarahwintondesign.com/index.markdown

   section_id: about
 ---

+I'm Sarah, a Graphic Designer in California.
 I'm a creative, telling stories and sharing beauty.